 Upcoming events and programs

-Drop by with your family and discover the history of crafting in Nepean.
-Guided and self-guided activities will be available around the museum.
-Explore a touch table of historic artefacts, contribute to a Nepean Museum quilt, and try your hand at spinning and weaving!
+Drop by with your family and build a car at the museum!
+Explore different methods of power and transportation from the past.
 Activities created for children ages 3 to 10 and accompanying adults, but all are welcome.

 Girl Guides and Scouts - Earn your badges